abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter09.md

 useful reflection because it is real: days and nights are relentlessly passing.
 They don’t pass benignly.
 Each day that passes, we’re older and that much closer to death.
-That’s the reality: I managed to make it through another day, but I still have death as a reality that we’re going to have to face.
+That’s the reality: I managed to make it through another day, but I still have death as a reality that I am going to have to face.

 So that is the sense of urgency.
 Letting time slip by in a way that’s frivolous, empty, or just propping up old habit patterns, recycling our